craftingcity/The-Known-World/Bible.md

 At the edge of the land, the common folk will tell you to venture no further.
 They are right to warn you.
 Some magic breaths in this world.
 The Weave grows and shrinks the world to its whims.
 When people go too far, they do not come back.
 Unless you speak of [[Eledrathil Greystone]], but that is another tale.

 ### Northeast
 In the Northeast, as I have spoken of, are dense forests and open plains, rolling hills connecting the lot.
-The common folk of this world call this quarter of the world either simply "the Northeast" or "[[The Kingdom of Prosper]]".
+The common folk of this world call this quarter of the world either simply "the [[Northeastern Hobgoblin Territories|Territories]]" or "[[The Kingdom of Prosper]]".

-Most of the goblinoid inhabitants that do not actually live within the Kingdom of Prosper (and especially the ones that are in an open war against it) perfer "the Northeast".
+Most of the goblinoid inhabitants that do not actually live within the Kingdom of Prosper (and especially the ones that are in an open war against it) perfer "the [[Northeastern Hobgoblin Territories]]".

 Most of the humanoids that live there would prefer the latter however, as most of them actually do live in Arthur's Kingdom.